Design and Simulation-Based Testing of Connected Traffic Light Guidance Systems: Introduction

-Concerning S-GLOSA systems, different approaches are present in literature to compute the recommended velocity profile.
+Automotive research has identified environmental pollution as a critical issue.
+Road transportation is a major contributor to air pollution, and addressing this issue involves addressing challenges such as travel delays and fuel consumption.
+To promote sustainable transportation, vehicle manufacturers have implemented various solutions, including the use of lighter and stronger materials, alternative fuels, and more efficient powertrain components.
+Advanced Driver Assistance Systems (ADAS) also offer promising solutions for reducing fuel consumption and emissions \cite{EMISSION1,EMISSION2}.
+One system designed to improve both safety and sustainability in transportation is called GLOSA (Green Light Optimal Speed Advisory).
+Its goal is to reduce emissions and fuel consumption by minimizing the number of stops at intersections.
+To achieve this, GLOSA calculates a recommended speed profile and provides warnings or control actions to adjust the vehicle's velocity.
+GLOSA systems can be divided into two categories based on the number of traffic lights they consider in real-time to provide a recommended speed: Single-segment (S-GLOSA) or Multiple segment (M-GLOSA).
+S-GLOSA systems only analyze the first traffic light ahead of the vehicle, while M-GLOSA systems take into account multiple traffic lights along the vehicle's route.
+There are various approaches in literature for calculating the recommended velocity profile for S-GLOSA systems.
 In \cite{STL1}, Barth et al. interpret the eco-driving strategy as a minimization of the total tractive power demand and idling time.
 For instance, to avoid idling, the vehicle should get to the traffic light during its green phase.
-Thus, considering $t_r$ and $t_g$ as the time until phase changes respectively to red and green, an admissible time interval to get the green is defined as in \ref{STL1_t}:
+Thus, considering $t_r$ and $t_g$ as the time until phase changes respectively to red and green, an admissible time interval to get the green is defined as in \cref{STL1_t}:

-It is to be noticed that $t_r$ is the time to the first green to red shift while $t_{r,1}$ is the time to the second green to red sift.
+Where $t_r$ is the time to the first green to red shift while $t_{r,1}$ is the time to the second green to red shift.
 Corresponding admissible velocities are defined considering a constant velocity profile ($[V_{lo},V_{ho}]$).
-Consistency with the road limits is checked as in \ref{STL1_v} and the minimum and maximum possible velocities (respectively $V_l$ and $V_h$) are defined.
+Consistency with the road limits is checked as in \cref{STL1_v} and the minimum and maximum possible velocities (respectively $V_l$ and $V_h$) are defined.
 Then, the maximum one is suggested to the driver.

-Admissible velocities to reach the traffic light during one of its green phases are defined considering a constant velocity profile.
-The highest one is then suggested as reference to the driver.

-In \cite{STL2}, Cai and Ning propose a speed guidance system according to two different algorithms: ``Best Feasibility” and ``Best Efficiency”. ``Best Feasibility" focuses on reducing driver annoyance from the suggested speed by having the smallest difference between actual and guidance speed. ``Best Efficiency" algorithm aims at passing the traffic light as fast as possible.
-It is concluded that the optimized strategy is given by the combination of both algorithms: ``Best Feasibility" should be used during braking phases while ``Best Efficiency" in high speed and acceleration situations.